pesekt1/SWC3-Web-Server/README.md

 ### system.properties
     java.runtime.version=11
 This is for Heroku cloud - it tells is to use java 11 buildpack.

-### Docker
-- Docker allows us to containerize our application - We will have a docker image or our app.
-- This is useful for scaling - We can use Kubernetes orchestration tool to run our containerized app in the cloud.
-- more info coming soon....

 ## Web client app